 ssh username@remote_server 'df -h'

 When SSH connection or authentication issues occur, systematic troubleshooting helps identify the root cause.
-Start by checking the SSH service status, reviewing authentication logs, and verifying firewall rules.
+This section covers common SSH errors and their solutions.

 sudo systemctl status ssh.socket